atc0005/brick/docs/build.md

       - `make windows`
    - for use on Linux
      - `make linux`
-1. Copy the newly compiled binary from the applicable path below and deploy using the instructions provided in our [deployment doc](deploy.md).
+1. Copy the newly compiled binaries from the applicable paths below and deploy using the instructions provided in our [deployment doc](deploy.md).
-   - if using `Makefile`: look in `/tmp/release_assets/brick/`
+   - if using `Makefile`:
+     - `/tmp/brick/release_assets/brick/`
+     - `/tmp/brick/release_assets/es/`
+     - `/tmp/brick/release_assets/ezproxy/`
-   - if using `go build`: look in `/tmp/brick/`
+   - if using separate `go build` invocations
+     - `/tmp/brick/`